Posted Tuesday 21 July 2020

 Dr Vandrevala warned that existing public health messages around Covid-19 do not always resonate with Black and Asian communities, whom for many the understanding of risk was much more about collective, family risk rather than individual risk.
 "One of the questions asked was, how do we change our messaging to make ethnic minorities included?
 We recommended that they really looked at how to protect rather than alienate – stay at home to protect your family and community is much more powerful than messaging around self-isolation, which exacerbates issues around isolation and stigma," Dr Vandrevala said.

 "Covid-19 might be stigmatised in their family and community which can be a barrier to people seeking healthcare outside of their familiar groups.
 Unless we try and make sure they understand that they are entitled to and worthy of treatment it's unlikely they will seek help," she added.

-During the viral hepatitis case finding research study, which was funded by National Institute for Health Research, the researchers successfully engaged South Asian participants by working with faith, community leaders and NHS medical professionals from within their own communities.
-"They were mistrustful of people from outside so we had to build trust in the study from an insider perspective," Dr Vandrevala said.
+During the viral hepatitis case research study, which was funded by the National Institute for Health Research, the researchers successfully engaged South Asian participants by working with faith, community leaders and NHS medical professionals from within their own communities.
+"They were mistrustful of people from outside, so we had to build trust in the study from an insider perspective," Dr Vandrevala said.